-- 11.1 The arrangements in relation to their respective workforces agreed by the Parties are: - 11.2 The employment status of staff will not change as a result of this Scheme i.e. staff will continue to be employed by their current employer and retain their current terms and conditions of employment and pension status. - 11.3 The Parties will develop a joint Workforce Plan that will be aligned to objectives set by the IJB.
-The joint Workforce Plan will relate to the development and support to be provided to the workforce who are employed in pursuance of integrated services and functions.
-The plan will cover staff communication, staff engagement, staff and team development, leadership development and the training needs for staff that will be responsible for managing integrated teams. - 11.4 The process of developing integrated teams will be initiated during the first year of the IJB, building on preparatory work initiated in 2014. - 11.5 The Organisational Development strategy for the Parties and the IJB will be informed by the Employee Engagement Process being followed as part of the Joint Outcomes work stream.
+- 11.1 The arrangements in relation to their respective workforces agreed by the Parties are: - 11.2 The employment status of staff will not change as a result of the Scheme i.e. staff will continue to be employed by their current employer and retain their current terms and conditions of employment and pension status.

+- 11.3 The Parties will develop and maintain an Integrated Workforce Plan that will be aligned to objectives set by the IJB.
+The Integrated Workforce Plan will relate to the development and support to be provided to the workforce who are employed in pursuance of Integrated Services and functions.
+The plan will cover staff communication, staff engagement, staff and team development, leadership development and the training needs for staff that will be responsible for managing integrated teams. - 11.5 The Organisational Development strategy for the Parties and the IJB will be informed by Employee Engagement processes being followed as part of the Integrated Workforce Plan.
 This will encourage the development of a healthy organisational culture.
-The Parties and the IJB will work together in developing this plan along with stakeholders. - 11.6 These plans will be presented to the IJB for approval by 31 March 20168, put in place as soon as approved and will be reviewed regularly through an agreed process to ensure that it takes account of the development needs of staff.
+The Parties and the IJB will work together in developing this plan along with stakeholders. - 11.6 These plans will be presented to the IJB for approval in a three year cycle and will be reviewed regularly through an agreed process to ensure that it takes account of the development needs of staff.